Tier 2 Course 006

 Location: Head

-Informational step: In real life, you would use your fingers to palpate or feel the rib, then you would insert the needle just over the rib to avoid any blood vessels or nerves that run underneath ribs.
-You would insert the needle just over the top of a rib inserting it to the hub.
+Good job!
+This is a correct location for the needle decompression catheter.
+If you listen close, you will hear a hissing sound which is air leaving the catheter.
+In real life you would insert the needle just over the top of a rib inserting it to the hub.
 You would leave the needle in for 5 to 10 seconds, then you would remove the needle leaving the catheter in place.
-Removing the needle is not possible in the simulator at this time
+Removing the needle is not possible in the simulator at this time.

 Scenario Details